OmSDeshmukh/Computer-Networks-Lab/ProgrammingAssignment/README.md

     - **`stream_video()`**: A function reponsible for streaming video frame by frame to the client.
 - **Message structure**:
     - There are two types of messages shared between server and client, one is JSON having identifier `MESSAGE_TYPE_JSON` and another is the frame data having `MESSAGE_TYPE_FRAME`.
 The usual messaging between the server and client occurs through JSON.
 For streaming video, frame data is sent via capturing through cv2.
-    - **`pack_message()`**: A function for packing messages into a struct for communication purposes
+    - **`pack_message()`**: A function for packing messages into a struct for communication purposes depending on their type accordingly.

 ### Client Script (`210010033_client.py`)

 The `210010033_client.py` script allows clients to connect to the server, send encrypted messages, request video streams, and interact with the server.
 Here are its main functionalities:

+- **User Interaction**: Provides a user-friendly interface for selecting options such as messaging other clients and streaming videos.
 - **Connect to Server**: Connects to the server using the provided address and port.
+- **Secure Communication**: Utilizes RSA encryption to send and receive encrypted messages securely.
+    - `generate_rsa_key_pair()`: used for generating the public, private key pair for the client.
+    - `encrypt_string()`: to encrypt the message using the public key.
+    - `decrypt_string()`: to decrypt the message using the private key.
     - When the connection is made, the server sends its name and the public key to the server.
     - Once, name and public key is sent, we start the receiving thread which shall now be responsible for receiving messages from the server.
-- The main thread would be responsible for sending messages to the server.
-- **Secure Communication**: Utilizes RSA encryption to send and receive encrypted messages securely. `generate_rsa_key_pair()` used for generating the public, private key pair for the client.`encrypt_string()` to encrypt the message using the public key.`decrypt_string()` to decrypt the message using the private key.
+- **Receiving Updates**:
     - `receive_updates_from_server()` is responsible for receiving messages from the server and call repsective functions for handling the messages depeding on the type(`MESSAGE_TYPE_JSON` or `MESSAGE_TYPE_FRAME`) and further differentiaing depending on the identifier sent in the JSON message.
+    - `handle_json_message()`: Function responsible for handling JSON and calling respective functions on the basis of the identifier.
+    - `handle_buffer()`: Function responsible for handling messages(of type `MESSAGE_TYPE_JSON`) received while video streaming.
 - **Video Streaming**: Requests and displays video streams from the server.
-- `handle_video_frame()`: Function responsible for receiving and displaying the frame data received from the server.
+    - `handle_video_frame()`: Function responsible for receiving and displaying the video frame received from the server.
-- `handle_json_message()`: Function responsible for handling JSON and calling respective functions on the basis of the identifier.
--`handle_buffer()`: Function responsible for handling messages(of type `MESSAGE_TYPE_JSON`) received while video streaming.
-- **User Interaction**: Provides a user-friendly interface for selecting options such as messaging other clients and streaming videos.

 ### Folder Structure

 - `210010033_server.py`: Contains the server-side implementation.
 - `210010033_client.py`: Implements the client-side functionality.
 - `videos/`: Directory containing video files for streaming.
 - `requirements.txt`: File containing python package list for smooth functioning of the project.

 ### Dependencies